-.
+Interest Rate in Argentina averaged 61.25 percent from 1979 until 2022, reaching an all time high of 1389.88 percent in March of 1990 and a record low of 1.20 percent in March of 2004.
 This page provides the latest reported value for - Argentina Money Market Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Argentina 7-Day Leliq Rate - actual data, historical chart and calendar of releases - was last updated on December of 2018.
+Argentina 28-Day Leliq Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

 Interest Rate in Argentina is expected to be 75.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Argentina 7-Day Leliq Rate is projected to trend around 78.00 percent in 2023 and 70.00 percent in 2024, according to our econometric models.